dylang/node-atom/readme.md

  * _title_ <string> Title of your site or feed
  * _description_ <string> Optional.
 Short description of the feed.
- * _feed_url_ <url> Url to the rss feed.
+ * _feed_url_ <url> Url to the Atom feed.
  * _site_url_ <url> Url to the site that the feed is for.
  * _image_url_ <url> Optional.
 Small image for feed readers to use.
  * _author_ <string> Who owns this feed.

 ### Item Options

-In RSS an item can be used for a blog entry, project update, log entry, etc.  Your rss feed an have any number of items.
+In Atom an item can be used for a blog entry, project update, log entry, etc.  Your Atom feed an have any number of items.
 Ten to tenty is usually good.

  * _title_ <string> Title of this particular item.